sauce-archives/Python-Nose-Appium-iOS/README.md

 ### Advice/Troubleshooting

-There may be additional latency when using a remote webdriver to run tests on Sauce Labs.
+1.There may be additional latency when using a remote webdriver to run tests on Sauce Labs.
 Timeouts or Waits may need to be increased.
     * [Selenium tips regarding explicit waits](https://wiki.saucelabs.com/display/DOCS/Best+Practice%3A+Use+Explicit+Waits)

 ### Resources